deemayjee/traderApp/README.md

-# HyperAgent - Autonomous Trading AI
+# PallyTraders - Autonomous Trading AI

 > Train and deploy AI agents for autonomous trading on Hyperliquid with advanced machine learning and superior performance.